damar-wicaksono/uqtestfuns/docs/test-functions/genz-discontinuous.md

 ## Probabilistic input

-The input specification for the Genz product peak function is shown below.
+The input specification for the Genz continuous function is shown below.

 ```{code-cell} ipython3
 :tags: [hide-input]